Concerns for independent publishers amid soaring print costs caused by 'perfect storm'

 "If we and other small publishers put our price up now, and larger publishers manage to hold their prices down because they are printing in much bigger numbers for very successful authors and television series and celebrities and the like, will the public keep on buying our books?"

-Mr Davidson believes a rise in the price of books is inevitable, adding: "The question is when and how much."
+Mr Davidson said he believed a rise in the price of books was inevitable, adding: "The question is when and how much."

-He said: "Prices are too low.
-As a country, we do not value our books.
-We do not value our literature.
-Look what we're doing to our libraries, it's everywhere."

-Mr Davidson said: "We've done two reprints since this broke, and one has come in at 4 per cent higher than the previous pricing.
+He said: "We've done two reprints since this broke, and one has come in at four per cent higher than the previous pricing.

-"The most recent one, which we're going through right now, is at 6 per cent more.
+"The most recent one, which we're going through right now, is at six per cent more.
 Now, that's actually quite a lot."

-Laura Jones, publisher at Dead Ink and co-founder of Edinburgh-based 404 Ink, told trade magazine The Bookseller that she had been faced with a 40 per cent increase when she compared the cost of a print job in October 2021 with one in January.
+Laura Jones, publisher at Dead Ink and co-founder of Edinburgh-based 404 Ink, told trade magazine The Bookseller she had seen a 40 per cent increase when she compared the cost of a print job in October last year with one in January.

 She said such a rise could "throw a number of publishers into loss or eventually closure".